ruijaulino/ruijaulino.github.io/_posts/2023-11-10-cv_remarks.md

-# Small thought on backtesting
+# Small remark on backtesting

 The single most important aspect in any systematic trading model is the quantification of future performance - or, in other words, out-of-sample performance.